Best Books for Beginning Readers

 He loves anything ninja, I think because he also loves karate.
 These books are single read-only so I suggest the library.
 We have the next two on reserve from neighboring libraries as ours doesn’t tend to buy Scholastic beginning chapter book series.
 I have to admit that this series is not half-bad and counts as multicultural since it has Asian references.

 Underworlds series by Tony Abbott

 An easy beginning chapter book series perfect for those newly independent readers who will grow into Percy Jackson in a few years.
 I like the mythology in this series.
 We read two of these during the last month of school.

 I liked it but I stopped at the second book because it wasn’t as interesting as the other chapter books but I liked it but it wasn’t that good of a series.

 Miss Daisy is Crazy by Dan Gutman

 I loved it.
-It was very funny but it was very predictable of what was going to happen next.
+It was very funny but it was very predictable about what was going to happen next.